flynx/ImageGrid/Archive/README.md

 Leading `"-"` indicates a not fully sorted shoot.

 ```
 - <date> - <info>/
 ```

+This is the defailt as creatrd by `sync-flash.sh`, renaming (removing the leading `"- "`) should be done by the user.